oneapi-src/level-zero-spec/scripts/core/PROG.md

 and can only be waited upon from the host.
 - A fence only has two states: not signaled and signaled.
 - A fence cannot be shared across processes.
-- An application can use ::{X}FenceQueryElapsedTime to calculate the time (in milliseconds) between two fences' signals.
+- An application can use ::${x}FenceQueryElapsedTime to calculate the time (in milliseconds) between two fences' signals.

 The following diagram illustrates an example of fences:
 ![Fence](../images/core_fence.png?raw=true)